-The Echoes started its life in season 1973/74.
-To be precise, the first issue was printed in September 1973.
-Prior to that, the Club committee used to communicate with its members all its news, apart from the normal circulars, which are still sent today, via a stencilled newsletter which basically gave news on recent matches, player news and United news in general.
-One must bear in mind that in those days there was hardly any way the Maltese United supporter could get news about his favourite club except through the local and British newspapers, the BBC World Service sports programmes, and the very rare occasion when TVM (Xandir Malta in those days) used to screen a match involving the Reds.
-The only UK football transmitted back in the ‘70’s was a programme called ‘Star Soccer’ which effectively showed only Midlands teams (Derby, West Brom, Birmingham, Villa, Leicester etc) and if their opponents happened to be United (which wasn’t often) then we felt we were really lucky to see a glimpse of the Red Devils in action.
-So the Committee at the time felt it was important that the Club produces a better, more striking magazine than the above mentioned stencilled newsletter that was being sent out, and as a consequence the ‘Echoes from Old Trafford’ publication was born.
+The Echoes publication started its life in season 1973/74.
+The first issue was printed in September 1973.
+Prior to that, the club committee used to communicate with its members all its news, apart from the normal circulars, which are still sent nowadays, via a stencilled newsletter which basically gave news on recent matches, player news and United news in general.
+One must bear in mind that in those days, there was hardly any way the Maltese United supporter could get news about his favourite club except through the local and British newspapers, the BBC World Service sports programmes and the very rare occasion when TVM (Xandir Malta in those days) used to screen a match involving the Reds.
+The only UK football transmitted back in the 1970s was a programme called ‘Star Soccer’ which effectively showed only Midlands teams (such as Derby, West Brom, Birmingham, Villa, Leicester) and if their opponents happened to be United (which wasn’t often), then we felt we were really lucky to see a glimpse of the Red Devils in action.
+So the Committee at the time felt it was important that the Club produces a better, more striking magazine than the abovementioned stencilled newsletter that was being sent out and as a consequence, the ‘Echoes from Old Trafford’ publication was born.

 At first it took the form of a four-page newspaper, with the first article being an interview with Jack Crompton who was holidaying in Malta at the time.
 After some time, it increased to eight pages, with most articles being dedicated to United players, the team’s current fortunes, Reserves and Juniors news (mostly gleaned from cuttings from the ‘Manchester Football Pink’ kindly sent to us by our correspondent Mrs Booth in Chorlton).
 Bulky envelopes full of these cuttings were received and sorted out by our then Club Secretary Alex Casha for publication in those early issues of Echoes.